chamallow-team/Aegis-server/README.md

 We are actively developing the game, trying our best to get the whole picture.
 You can check the advancement on the branches/commits, but also [here](#advancement).

-We are also trying to build a little community around our project, to have an external view that'll help us make the bests choices for you, the player ... and maybe getting some help ?
+We are also trying to build a little community around our project, to have an external view that will help us make the bests choices for you, the player, ... and maybe getting some help ?

 The profit of the open source state of Aegis, is that anyone can help, even with no rust knowledge ! *So if you're interested in helping, contact us on [discord](#community) ;)*

 > `Open source ?
 What does this mean ?`

 That just mean that it's the property of it's community !
 It's meaned to be a free game, that follows it's community will, and will never become a souless p2w game.

 ## Community
 <p>